clesleycode/natural-language-processing/README.md

 ### 1.3 Why is NLP a "hard" problem?

 Language is inherently ambiguous.
 Once person's interpretation of a sentence may very well differ from another person's interpretation.
-Because of this inability to consistently be clear, there are no perfect NLP techniques.
+Because of this inability to consistently be clear, it's hard to have an NLP technique that works perfectly.

+### 1.4 Glossary

+Here is some common terminology that we'll encounter throughout the workshop:

+<b>Corpus: </b> (Plural: Corpora) a collection of written texts that serve as our datasets.

+<b>nltk: </b> (Natural Language Toolkit) the python module we'll be using repeatedly; it has a lot of useful built-in NLP techniques.

+<b>Token: </b> a string of contiguous characters between two spaces, or between a space and punctuation marks.
+A token can also be an integer, real, or a number with a colon.

 ## 2.0 Sentiment Analysis

-Before now, we've ran a few lines of code to play around with some textual data.
-But now we'll write some code to perform sentiment analysis on some tweets.

 So you might be asking, what exactly is "sentiment analysis"?